Luminoid/urban-transportation-system/README.md

 - Limited by the implementation and language capacity, detecting vehicles ahead is troublesome which makes animation of acceleration and deceleration coarse
 - Since agents don't take up space in NetLogo but their images do, images may overlap, which looks like an traffic collision
 - Limited by the implementation of two-lane road, traffic light is not bidirectional and turning animation seems abrupt

+## TODO
+- Considering the time scale of the model, plot should be updated every ten ticks instead of one
+- The most efficient taxi-detect-distance (maximize the Taxi Carrying Rate) could be found using BehaviorSpace